dream-lab/flotilla/README.md

 Flotilla has been developed at the [DREAM:Lab](https://dream-lab.in), [Indian Institute of Science, Bangalore](https://iisc.ac.in), in collaboration with [BITS Pilani-Hyderabad](https://www.bits-pilani.ac.in/hyderabad/manik-gupta/).

 * **Citation:**
-"Flotilla: A Scalable, Modular and Resilient Federated Learning Framework for Heterogeneous Resources", Roopkatha Banerjee, Prince Modi, Jinal Vyas, Chunduru Sri Abhijit, Tejus Chandrashekar, Harsha Varun Marisetty, Manik Gupta and Yogesh Simmhan, 2025 *(under review)*
+"Flotilla: A Scalable, Modular and Resilient Federated Learning Framework for Heterogeneous Resources", [Roopkatha Banerjee](mailto:roopkathab@iisc.ac.in), Prince Modi, Jinal Vyas, Chunduru Sri Abhijit, Tejus Chandrashekar, Harsha Varun Marisetty, Manik Gupta and [Yogesh Simmhan](mailto:simmhan@iisc.ac.in), 2025 *(under review)*

+---
 ## Features

 * **Extensibility:** Flotilla is designed to be extensible, so you can easily add your own custom components, such as:
     * *Client selection strategies:* These strategies determine which clients will participate in each round of training.
     * *Aggregation strategies:* These strategies combine the model updates from the clients into a single update for the global model.
+Both synchronous and asynchronous strategies are supported.
+E.g., TiFL, FedAT, FedAvg, FedAsync.
     * *Models:* Flotilla supports any PyTorch model, so you can use it to train a wide range of machine learning models.

 * **Ease of use:** Flotilla is easy to set up and use, even if you are new to federated learning.
 It provides a simple API for training and evaluating models, and it comes with a variety of example applications.